-8 WENTKER, A., "At War: When Do States Supporting Ukraine or Russia become Parties to the Conflict and What Would that Mean?", 14 March 2022, available at: At War: When Do States Supporting Ukraine or Russia become Parties to the Conflict and What Would that Mean? - EJIL: Talk! (ejiltalk.org).
+8 WENTKER, A., "At War: When Do States Supporting Ukraine or Russia become Parties to the Conflict and What Would that Mean?", 14 March 2022, available at: <a href="https://doi.org/10.1007/jdf.1007/j

-In conclusion, the new ICRC Commentary on Common Article 2 of the Geneva Conventions I, II and III does not specifically address the issue of how third States become a party to a preexisting armed conflict.
+In conclusion, the new ICRC Commentary on Common Article 2 of the Geneva Conventions I, II and III does not specifically address the issue of how third States become a party to a pre-existing armed conflict.
 Therefore, I propose that the team under the guidance of Jean-Marie Henckaerts addresses this issue in the forthcoming update of the Commentaries for the Fourth Geneva Convention concerning the protection of the civilian population.